restic/restic/doc/manual_rest.rst

 During some operations (e.g. ``backup`` and ``prune``) restic uses temporary files to store data.
 These files will, by default, be saved to the system's temporary directory, on Linux this is usually located in ``/tmp/``.
-The environment variable ``TMPDIR`` can be used to specify a different directory, e.g. to use the directory ``/var/tmp/restic-tmp`` instead of the default, set the environment variable like this:
+To specify a different directory for temporary files, set the appropriate environment variable.
+On non-Windows operating systems, use the ``TMPDIR`` environment variable.
+On Windows, use either the ``TMP`` or ``TEMP`` environment variable.
+For example, to use the directory ``/var/tmp/restic-tmp`` instead of the default, set the environment variable as follows:

 .. code-block:: console